 Traveling, or even living in Tokyo presents a lot of fun activities and options for adults, but those of us with kids need to keep them entertained as well.
 Thankfully, there are a lot of children’s play center options within Tokyo or close by, to satisfy even the pickiest kids and all are relatively cheap and inexpensive.
-Below is a list of Children’s Play Center Options in Tokyo.
+Here is a list of Tokyo Children’s Play Centers.

 Hello Kitty is one of Japan’s most famous exports and is loved by children all around the world.
 As soon as you arrive at Tama Center Station you will notice that the whole town is geared up to support Kitty in her role as a mascot for Japan and you can step into the world of Hello Kitty and other popular Sanrio characters at Puroland.
 Sanrio Puroland is an indoor wonderland dedicated to all the Sanrio characters.
 This is the center of the world for all things Hello Kitty!
 Location: 1-31 Ochiai, Tama, Tokyo Train Access: Tama Center Google Maps